C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 ## Post-release
 - [ ] Investigate using a centralised database which calls price data, and the plugin calls from the database.
 (This will dramatically decrease price fetch times)

+## Known errors
+- [ ] Ammunition might not be calculating as a stack of 100 (it may be calculating it as x100 it's actual value) I need to check this next time I sit down to work on the plugin.